-13 Early Help
+14 Early Help

 Some pupils may benefit from early help, and you are expected to try to identify such pupils where possible.
 Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
 In the first instance, if you consider that a pupil may benefit from early help you should discuss this with the DSL.
 The DSL will consider the appropriate action to take in accordance with the Borough's referral thresholds.
 The DSL will liaise with external agencies and professionals in an inter-agency assessment, as appropriate.
-If early help is appropriate, this will be arranged by Children's Services who will allocate an Early Help worker to the child and may intervene using local processes including use of the 'Common Assessment Framework' (CAF) and 'Team around the Family' (TAF) approaches.
+If early help is appropriate, this will be arranged by Children's Services who will allocate an Early Help worker to the child and may intervene using local processes including 'Team around the Family' (TAF) approaches.